katieshaffer/sql-challenge/README.md

 # SQL Challenge
 ## Overview
-This repo contains my SQL queries for the case studies from [Danny Ma's SQL Challenge](https://8weeksqlchallenge.com/)
+This repo contains my SQL queries for the case studies from [Danny Ma's SQL Challenge](https://8weeksqlchallenge.com/) It demonstrates SQL skills like use of CTEs, windows functions like `DENSE_RANK`, aggregate functions like `STRING_AGG`, and more.

 ## Case Study Details